tushar-sharma/tushar-sharma.github.io/_posts/2016-02-07-random-stranger.md

 </blockquote>
 <br>

 Some times traffic makes you mad.
-Common symptom involves visualising cinematic effects around you.
+Common symptom involves visualizing cinematic effects around you.
 The windows of the bus turned into a hologram projecting the life outside the bus.
 And time slowed down and nothing moved except the flurry of images on the window.

-Out of the cosmic window I saw lifes of people dragging their mundane lives.
+Out of the cosmic window I saw lives of people dragging their mundane lives.
 A lady was selling buttermilk on the sides of the pavement.
 And every time a customer came, she smiled and thanked him wholeheartedly.
 Her protruding teeth and bare foot could not conceal her poverty.
 And the sun felt pity on her and blaze down on the people below which attracted her more customers.

 I caught the glance of another window.
 Few people were standing across the street waiting for the bus.
 Girls had draped scarf over ther head to avoid any dust and ogling.
 A young boy was absorbed in his music as he stood in corner separated from the crowd.
 I saw two man crossing the street while holding hands.
 Such behaviour is tacitly considered as romantic worldwide.
 However Indian government doesn't believe homosexuality exist as it is against Indian culture.
 They were just close friends, I believed.

-Another window had a reflection of a beatutiful young girl.
-Draped in fomal attire, exhausted by work, she stood beside the shop to have a cigarette.
+Another window had a reflection of a beautiful young girl.
+Wearing a funky T-shirt and jeans, she stood beside the shop to have a cigarette.
 One middle age man was looking scornfully at the girl.
 "Girls in jeans these days have lost all values", he mumbled while puffing his own smoke.
 Another young lad stood at the opposite side of the road bore a distressed look.
 "But why is she smoking.
 She is so pretty", he thought.
 Like many other man he also held common misconceptions about pretty descent girls in India.
 However he forgot that pretty girls were humans too.
 They also fart.

 And the images continued to flash.
 It was difficult to describe the immense diversity of the life I saw at once; both the rich and the poor; the beauty and their admirers, hawkers selling in their high pitched voice.
 Lastly I saw the random stranger, a common man who was everywhere.